tst2005/love-icl/README.md

 > full() : Changes console size to window size.
 > reset() : Resets size.

+CAUTION: Don't declare functions with the identical names as the ones above.

 If you have any other questions, please contract me through `sosolol261@gmail.com`.
 I will gladly answer your question.

 # Licence